mikikop/Helpy/README.md

 - The URL to download the GTFS files (I pushed only the agency_simple.txt file that is a simplified version of the agency.txt - but you'll need to download in the same folder routes.txt, stop_times.txt, stops.txt and trips.txt)
+- For the language detection I used fasttext (https://fasttext.cc/docs/en/language-identification.html) You need to download the model lid.176.bin.

 ## Installation